-Zotbox – Voxel Terrain
+Zotbox – Terrain

-I have been slowly working on rebuilding the entire terrain system for Zotbox with a Minecraft style voxel terrain while also shifting over to the URP from the legacy built-in renderer.
+I have been slowly working on rebuilding the entire terrain system for Zotbox with a Minecraft style block terrain while also shifting over to the URP from the legacy built-in renderer.
 I am now at a point where I am excited to reveal all the coolness of where this is heading.

 Zotbox and No Future were originally created using a tile based terrain system that was flat with each tile being 10mx10m.
 This provided a nice system and essentially was created this way due to the design of the Synty Studios Simple Apocalypse art pack I was using.
 It also relied on instancing for the terrain tiles to render efficiently.
 The instancing was possible because the art pack used low poly modeling using a single shader and texture for lookup of colors of faces based on vertex uv values.